datasciencecampus/pygrams/README.md

 ### System Performance

 The system performance was tested using a 2.7GHz Intel Core i7 16GB MacBook Pro using 3.2M US patent abstracts from approximately 2005 to 2018.
-It initially takes about 6 hours to produce a specially optimised 100,000 term TFIDF Dictionary with a file size under 100MB.
-Once this is created however, it takes approximately 1 minute to run a pygrams popular terminology query, or approximately 7 minutes for an emerging terminology query.
+Indicatively, it initially takes about 6 hours to produce a specially optimised 100,000 term TFIDF Dictionary with a file size under 100MB.
+Once this is created however, it takes approximately 1 minute to run a pyGrams popular terminology query, or approximately 7 minutes for an emerging terminology query.

 ## User guide